hasanm29/Report_It/README.md

 Finally, localhost, database name, password details might need to be modified which can be found in the "admin/database/dbconfig.php" and "main/database/dbconfig.php" folder.

-A final version of the website for the user can be viewed from the ## [Report_It Website](https://courseworkreport.000webhostapp.com/)
+A final version of the website for the user can be viewed from the [Report_It Website](https://courseworkreport.000webhostapp.com/)

+The poster of the project can found : [Report_It Poster](https://app.luminpdf.com/viewer/61d83c4c0207be0019cb8171/)